-- The IRB is the IRB of an AAHRPP accredited organization. - This organization's investigator is a collaborator on Human Research primarily conducted at another organization and the investigator's role does not include interaction or intervention with subjects. - The organization is engaged in the Human Research solely because it is receiving federal funds.
-(Employees and agents of the institution do not interact or intervene with subjects, gather or possess private identifiable information about subjects, nor obtain the consent of subjects.)

-The IRBs relied upon by this organization have the authority to:

-- Approve, require modifications to secure approval, and disapprove all Human Research overseen and conducted by the organization.
-All Human Research must be approved by an IRB designated by the Organizational Official.
-Officials of this organization may not approve Human Research that has not been approved by the IRB. - Suspend or terminate approval of Human Research not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects.
+- The IRB is the IRB of an AAHRPP accredited organization or IRBs that operate under equivalent standards. - This organization's investigator is a collaborator on Human Subject Research primarily conducted at another organization and the investigator's role does not include interaction or intervention with subjects. - The organization is engaged in the Human Subject Research solely because it is receiving federal funds.
+(Employees and agents of the institution do not interact or intervene with subjects, gather or possess private identifiable information about subjects, nor obtain the consent of subjects.) - The IRBs relied upon by this organization have the authority to: - Approve, require modifications to secure approval, and disapprove all Human Subject Research overseen and conducted by the organization.
+All Human Subject Research must be approved by an IRB designated by the Organizational Official.
+Officials of this organization may not approve Human Subject Research that has not been approved by the IRB. - Suspend or terminate approval of Human Subject Research not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects. - Observe, or have a third party observe, the consent process and the conduct of the Human Subject Research. - · Determine whether an activity is Human Subject Research.